 Salt is the primary snow and ice control material used by MDOT SHA and by many agencies throughout the country.
 It is used because it is effective for winter storms in Maryland, inexpensive, easily stored, and readily available.
 Granular road salt is used primarily during storms when precipitation has already begun to fall.
 Over the past few decades, research into other materials has been conducted, but none have been able to replace salt in benefit/cost effectiveness and reliability.
 While it will continue to be the primary material for fighting winter storms, agencies should continue to look for ways to minimize its use.
-That is the focus of this Salt Management Plan.
+That is the focus of this SMP.

-The second most commonly used material by MDOT SHA and other agencies across the country is salt brine (liquid sodium chloride).
-Salt brine is used by MDOT SHA and other agencies primarily in anti-icing operations prior to storms.
+The second most used material by MDOT SHA and other agencies across the country is salt brine (liquid sodium chloride).
+Salt brine is used by MDOT SHA and other agencies primarily in anti-icing operations prior to storms, but in recent years has also been used for Direct Liquid Applications (DLA) during winter events.
 It is sprayed on highways by applying a critically measured solution two hours to two days prior to the onset of frozen precipitation to prevent snow and ice from bonding to pavement.
 It is also used to pre-wet granular salt as salt is spread on highways in deicing operations to reduce bounce and scatter.
 Salt brine is used when snow or ice has already accumulated on the surface of the highway.
 Deicing involves plowing and spreading salt to remove the frozen precipitation from surfaces.
 Anti-icing and deicing will be explained in greater detail later in this document.

 Salt brine has several attributes that explain its rising usage.
 First, it is easily manufactured using a brine maker.
 Dry salt is dissolved in fresh water and brought to a concentration of 23.3% sodium chloride, this brine is then pumped to storage tanks where it is available for application on roads.
 Whereas salt begins to lose its effectiveness at 20 degrees, brine has a freeze point of -6 degrees, and will work when road salt is ineffective.
-MDOT SHA, for example, has 15 brine makers strategically placed across the state.
-Soon, MDOT SHA anticipates the installation of additional makers to re-distribute production in a more efficient manner.
+MDOT SHA, for example, has 14 automated brine makers strategically placed across the state.
+Should equipment budgets remain fluid, MDOT SHA anticipates the installation of additional makers to re-distribute production in a more efficient manner.

 MDOT SHA and other highway agencies also use limited amounts of liquid magnesium chloride (mag).
-Mag has a freeze point of -23 degrees and can work in winter storms with very cold pavement temperatures.
+Mag has a freeze point of -26 degrees and can work in winter storms with very cold pavement temperatures.
 Mag is used only to pre-wet salt prior to application.
 MDOT SHA, for example, does not spray mag directly on highways prior to storms.
-Although mag works well once precipitation begins to fall, SHA and other highway agencies across the country have found that mag can make highway surfaces slippery, under certain atmospheric conditions, during the hours leading up to the start of the storm.
+Although mag works well once precipitation begins to fall, MDOT SHA and other highway agencies across the country have found that mag can make highway surfaces slippery, under certain atmospheric conditions, during the hours leading up to the start of the storm.